phundament/app/docs/51-vagrant.md

 vagrant ssh
 ```

-You can run commands directly, for example to update the application in the virtual machine:
+You can run commands directly in the virtual machine, eg.:

 ```
 vagrant ssh --command "/var/www/yii"